govuk-one-login/life-events-platform/doc/architecture/decisions/0028-secure-pipelines-and-control-tower.md

 The existing platform is trying to align with the rest of DI, which uses AWS Control Tower to manage AWS accounts, and Secure Pipelines to deploy their systems.
-As a result, the platform is attempting to align to this flow, while also aligning our architecture (as laid out in [ADR 2#](Put link here)).
+As a result, the platform is attempting to align to this flow, while also aligning our architecture (as laid out in [ADR 29](0029-di-alignment.md)).
 DI also uses an environment per account flow, which is different from our approach of an account for all our non-prod environments, and an account for our prod environment.